 Thank you for helping us transform the lives of others.

 To donate by credit card online please fill out the fields below, then hit the SUBMIT button at the bottom of the page to make your donation now.

 Remember, we need your contact information in order to send your tax-deductible receipt (New Zealand donors only).

 To support a crew member, please ensure you add their name and information in the comments field.

-If you have any problems call us on 0800MERCYSHIPS during business hours, and we can take your information over the phone
+If you have any problems or question, call Graeme on 0800MERCYSHIPS during business hours, and we can take your information over the phone

 Thank you for helping Mercy Ships make a real difference.

 To donate to Mercy Ships NZ directly from your bank account online, please use the information below.
 You can make a one time gift or a regular gift online.

 To receive a NZ tax deductible receipt please ensure you enter your contact details after you make the payment

 MSNZ Bank Account Number: 03 1549 0000141 00 (Westpac)